SoundSliced/s_webview/example/README.md

 3. **Material Design**: Integrating SWebView with AppBar, PopupMenuButton, and other Material widgets
 4. **Responsive Layout**: Using Column and Expanded to create a flexible layout

+## Code Overview

+The example app creates a Flutter application with:

+- **Dynamic Website Switching**: Uses a PopupMenuButton to select from multiple predefined websites
+- **URL Display**: Shows the currently loaded URL in an information banner
+- **Responsive Layout**: Combines the info banner with the SWebView in a Column layout

+The SWebView widget automatically handles:

+- Displaying a loading indicator while the page loads
+- Showing the web content with a smooth fade-in animation
+- Handling any errors that might occur during loading
+- Reloading when the URL changes

 ## Customization

 Feel free to modify the example to: